 What is Teaching and Learning Day?

 The CTE’s Teaching & Learning Day is an annual event that showcases the fresh thinking and innovative strategies of faculty and staff related to enhancing teaching and learning at GGC.
 Our first Teaching & Learning Day was held in the spring of 2016.
-This event has evolved over the years from a fully in-person event to a hybrid (physical and virtual) poster session that provides a visual forum for individuals and groups to showcase innovative work related to teaching, learning, and technology, including but not limited to:
+We have experimented with the format of this event over the years, with fully in-person, fully online, and hybrid (both physical and virtual) poster sessions.
+The goal, however, has always been to provide a visual forum for individuals and groups to showcase innovative work related to teaching, learning, and technology, including but not limited to:

 – course design (face to face, hybrid, and online)